Reconciliation Through Indigenous Education

 Enhance your understanding and knowledge of practices that advance reconciliation in the places where you live, learn, and work.

-Subscribe to our mailing list to be kept up-to-date with information on future offerings!
+Subscribe to our mailing list to be kept up-to-date with information on the Reconciliation Through Indigenous Education course!

-For educators, this means responding to educational reforms that prioritize improved educational outcomes for Indigenous learners.
-In addition, educators must support all learners to develop their knowledge and understanding of Indigenous people’s worldviews and cultures as a basis for creating equitable and inclusive learning spaces.
-To support these goals, teachers, administrators, young people, school staff, and researchers will learn from Indigenous Elders, educational leaders, and culturally relevant learning resources as part of their experiences in this MOOC.
+Designed with educators in mind, this course works to respond to educational reforms that prioritize improved educational outcomes for Indigenous learners.
+In addition, it recognizes that educators must support all learners to develop their knowledge and understanding of Indigenous people’s worldviews and cultures as a basis for creating equitable and inclusive learning spaces.
+To support these goals, teachers, administrators, young people, school staff, and researchers will learn from Indigenous Elders, educational leaders, and culturally relevant learning resources as part of their experiences in this Massive Open Online Course (MOOC).

-For others who want to build their own competence and the capacity of those around them to engage in relationships with Indigenous peoples based on intercultural understanding, empathy, and respect, this course will help get you started in this process.
+For those not part of the education system wishing to build the competence and the capacity of those around them to engage in relationships with Indigenous peoples based on intercultural understanding, empathy, and respect, this course will help get you started in this process.

 • Explore personal and professional histories and assumptions in relationship to Indigenous peoples histories and worldviews.